Huge fire at California fuel facility

 Video

-Two large tanks containing ethanol were destroyed after an explosion at the NuStar Energy facility in Crockett, northern California.
+Two large tanks containing ethanol were destroyed after an explosion at the facility in Crockett, California.

-The fire was contained on Tuesday evening and officials are investigating the cause.
+The fire was contained on Tuesday evening and officials were investigating the cause.

 -